Clubs & Organizations

 Muslim Student Association (MSA) and Friends

-Hunterdon Central’s Muslim Student Association was created to support students, and help them plan on-campus and off-campus activities.
-Students partner with community leaders and have a chance to organize a MIST team to participate in the New Jersey competition each year.
-Please email Mr. Heard for more information.Mythology Club
+Thomas Heard Hunterdon Central’s Muslim Student Association was created to support students, and help them plan on-campus and off-campus activities.
+Students partner with community leaders, welcome new members and in the past have organized a MIST team to participate in the New Jersey competition.
+Currently, the group meets on Fridays.
+Please email Mr. Heard for more information.

 National Art Honor Society

 This chapter will ensure and recognize students who have shown outstanding ability in art, foster excellence and a dedicated spirit to the pursuit of art, and further creative abilities and talents of the Society's members.
 The organization's mission is to bring art awareness to the school and community furthering aesthetic awareness in all aspects of the school's total program with participation of scholarship, service and character.
-Meetings are every other Monday during block 5 in room 109.
-The application process closes by October 1st of the school year and does not reopen until the following school year.
+Meetings will be announced in the Google Classroom.
+The application process closes in the fall by the date announced in Google Classroom and does not reopen until the following school year.
 The club is open to juniors and seniors who fulfill the requirements of 7.5 credits in the visual arts. |

 National English Honor Society-Red Devil’s Chapter

 The National English Honor Society (NEHS), founded and sponsored by Sigma Tau Delta, is the only international organization for high school students and faculty who, in the field of English, merit special note for past and current accomplishments.
 Immediate benefits of affiliation include international recognition, scholarship eligibility, and opportunities for international networking with others who share enthusiasm for, and accomplishments in, the language arts.
-Students who are eligible to apply for NEHS will receive notification and an application in the spring of their junior year.
-Club meets every second Monday of the month.
+Students who are eligible to apply for NEHS are juniors who are currently enrolled at Hunterdon Central High School and have been for at least a year prior to applying, who have received a grade of 90% or better in their English classes, and who have an overall average of 3.5 or better.
+Eligible students will receive notification and an application in the spring of their junior year.
+Club meets every first Wednesday of the month.

 Operation Smile is an international children’s medical charity that heals children’s smiles by providing reconstructive surgery and related medical care for children born with cleft palates and cleft lips in third world countries.
 The children that do survive, are often unable to eat, speak, socialize, or smile.
 Every three minutes a child is born with a cleft lip and/or cleft palate.
 This club focuses on spreading awareness, while also getting involved with various club and fundraising activities.
-Meetings are held every month in Room 210 during lunch.
-Contact Jeanine Calhoun for more information.Peer Leadership

 Peer Leadership is a service club providing volunteers for different school and community activities.
 Members provide friendship and leadership to other students in the school.
 Members offer a positive and fun atmosphere for all and provide charitable donations for community agencies.
 The Peer Leadership Club sponsors fundraisers such as: you've been Picked Pumpkin Pretzel Grams, Give-A-Gift, Teens Helping Teens, Holiday Cards to Soldiers, Mardi Gras Madness, and much more.
 Over the past several years, the Peer Leadership club has donated over $3000 to various charities, and tries to increase their donations every year.
 At the end of the year, the active club members participate in a fun end of the year get together to celebrate all of their accomplishments.
-Meetings are every other Wednesday during block 5 in room 301.

 Photography club is a student run club that focuses on students exploring various topics of photography such as lighting, composition, interpretation and careers in photography.
 Students plan monthly photo contests on specific topics.
 In addition, every other month students plan a themed photo shoot in the studio or on location.
 The photo shoots are designed to help students learn how a photo shoot is organized and accomplished from pre-production, to post production, as well as learning photographic techniques and the final presentation of artwork.
 Students also learn how to work with models, make-up artists, hair stylists, wardrobe stylists, and other student photographers in a creative collaboration.
 Photography club was created to give students the opportunity to continue working with photography in a learning environment after they have completed Digital Photo 1 & 2 or, if they do not have room in their schedule to take or continue with photography classes.
 Photography club runs from October to June and is open to all grade levels and students can join anytime during the year.

 Psychology Club branches off of topics covered in the three psychology courses offered at Hunterdon Central.
 For example, we explore sensation and perception, sleep and dreaming, memory and the nature of discrimination among many other topics.
-We meet every other Thursday in room 919.

 P.U.L.S.E.
 (People Understanding Love Serves Everyone)